 • I love how intimately the written word can bring two individuals together.
 In one of my favorite moments from the film Before Sunrise, Julie Delpy’s character says something like, “If there was a God, it wouldn’t be in you and it wouldn’t be in me.
 Just in the space in between.”
 I feel that way about writing: at its very best, the space between writer and reader holds the potential for the divine: for the transcendent.
 I can travel far from my self, see unexpected reflections of myself—and return, forever changed.

 • I also love how the written word can bring large groups of people together.
-I love how having a common reading (if not a common reading experience) can open spaces for conversation.
+I love how having a common buy ventolin online no prescription reading (if not a common reading experience) can open spaces for conversation.
 A few summers ago, I led a book group discussion for faculty and staff members on my campus.
 It was a relatively rare and relatively frank discussion about issues of race and privilege, particularly among faculty and staff.
 There are far more people of color on staff than there are among the faculty.
 While I know a common reading did not level the playing field, I loved how so many moments in the reading provided so many resonant spaces for people to speak.

 • I love how the written word makes me imagine and makes me empathize, even and perhaps especially when it costs me something to do so.
 Vladimir Nabokov’s Lolita, Leslie Marmon Silko’s Ceremony, James Baldwin’s Giovanni’s Room.